 Read More: Reverse Pivot Tables – Unpivot Summary Data

 The following Figure shows the same data, but it is normalized.
 This data range contains 78 rows of data.
-Sales data of first six months in thirteen states are placed in 78 rows.
+Sales data of the first six months in thirteen states are placed in 78 rows.
 Notice that each row contains category information for the sales value (data field).
 This table is appropriate for a pivot table and contains all information necessary to summarize the information by region or quarter or month.

 A pivot table from the above data range